 Agriculture's Sustainable Future In The Gardening World

 Much is written about agriculture as the catalyst for civilization.
 Daniel Webster dubbed farmers as the founders of civilization.
-This understanding begs the question: if agriculture faces an uncertain future, what can be said of society on the whole?
+This understanding begs the question: if agriculture faces an uncertain future, what can be said of society?
 As a nation begun by farmers, the United States has discovered over two centuries that while the land is bountiful, it is not infinite.
-Without proper stewardship, intensive farming can bring about soil erosion and water toxicity; crops and livestock can fall to disease, and precious energy resources can be wasted.
+Without proper stewardship, intensive farming can bring about soil erosion and water toxicity; crops and livestock can fall to disease.
 Sustainable farming practices ensure a long and healthy future for agriculture.

 Sustainability is a long-term concept.
 Rotating crops, for example, is a notable sustainability practice.

 It was commonplace in earlier eras.
 Urbanization and industrialization led to a more specialized commercial agriculture.
-The same plants are grown on the same plots every year; unfortunately, the annual reappearance of the same crop attracts others higher on the food chain, namely pests and insects.
-In response, farmers apply generous amounts of chemical pesticides to protect their harvests.
-Such chemicals seep into the soil and the groundwater, rendering the land less able to produce robust yields over time.
+The same plants are grown on the same plots yearly; unfortunately, the annual reappearance of the same crop attracts others higher on the food chain, namely pests and insects.
+Farmers apply generous amounts of chemical pesticides to protect their harvests.
+Such chemicals seep into the soil and the groundwater, rendering the land unable to produce robust yields over time.
 Crop rotation keeps pests at bay without the need for chemical treatments.

 In the same way, animal agriculture is positively affected by sustainable best practices.
 A bane to many livestock farmers is surplus animal waste.
 Crops can only absorb so much of it as fertilizer.
-The rest must be stored and shipped off the farm lest the gases from manure become a threat to human and animal health.
+The rest must be stored and shipped off the farm lest manure's gases threaten human and animal health.
 Such disposal is expensive and time-consuming.
 In this area, technology serves the cause of sustainability.
 With the advent of anaerobic digesters, methane can now be extracted from the manure and used as an on-farm energy source, lowering—even eliminating—electric bills.
 Better still, the residue ash serves as a potent and ecologically friendly fertilizer.
 This technology is expensive, but the USDA offers loans for qualified farms to purchase this equipment.
 Also, nurseries, garden growers, and other forms of nursery growers and horticulturists growing tobacco and other crops utilize these services.